 In the end, the decision about buying these cards is up to you.
 The problem I’ve highlighted only impacts on a small percentage of cards – maybe 5-10%.
 The rest are good to go.
 I would have liked it if Paizo just spent that little bit of extra time to summarise the text a little more so they could squeeze on more information without having to refer GMs back to their manuals.
 That said, the NPC Battle Cards are simple and straightforward, and thus don’t have the same problem as some of the Bestiary 2 Battle Cards.

 So should you buy them?
 I guess that comes down to your level of Paizo addiction and whether or not you feel Battle Cards are really going to save you time in a game.
 If you don’t mind occasionally looking up a manual when you have a card in front of you, then this is the product for you.
-But if you feel you’re doing fine using the manuals for your combats, forget about investing in Battle Cards.
+But if you feel you’re doing fine using the manuals, forget about investing in Battle Cards.

 I like Battle Cards, and these ones are very nice.
 I know Paizo probably won’t fix the issue of making sure all the info is on the cards for bigger monsters, but since I’ve bought them I guess I’ll put up with it.
 Time for me to buy some more P2e stuff to feed my ongoing addiction.
 Big sigh…